-Truck Bomb Explodes in Somalia's Capital, Killing 76
+Truck Bomb Explodes in Somalia's Capital, Killing 78

-(MOGADISHU, Somalia) — A truck bomb exploded at a busy security checkpoint in Somalia’s capital Saturday morning, killing at least 76 people including many students, authorities said.
-It was one of the deadliest attacks in Mogadishu in recent memory, and witnesses said the force of the blast reminded them of the devastating 2017 bombing that killed hundreds.
+(MOGADISHU, Somalia) — A truck bomb exploded at a busy security checkpoint in Somalia’s capital Saturday morning, killing at least 78 people including many students, authorities said.
+It was the worst attack in Mogadishu in more than two years, and witnesses said the force of the blast reminded them of the devastating 2017 bombing that killed hundreds.

-The toll could rise as scores of people were rushed to hospitals, government spokesman Ismail Mukhtar told The Associated Press.
-Dr. Mohamed Yusuf, director of Madina hospital, said they had received 73 bodies.
-The Aamin Ambulance service reported at least 76 dead and more than 50 wounded.
+At least 125 people were wounded, Aamin Ambulance service director Abdiqadir Abdulrahman told The Associated Press.
+President Mohamed Abdullahi Mohamed condemned the attack as “heinous” but did not mention the likely culprit, the al-Shabab extremist group, by name.

+Police Capt.
+Mohamed Hussein said the blast targeted a tax collection center during rush hour as Somalia returned to work after its weekend.
+A large black plume of smoke rose above the capital.

 Most of those killed were university and other students returning to class, Mayor Omar Mohamud Mohamed said at the scene.
 Two Turkish brothers were among the dead, Somalia’s foreign minister said.